Exesilvestre/tasks-api/DECISION_LOG.md

   - `F401` (imported but unused): We ignore this in some files where imports are required for side effects (like Alembic or FastAPI routers).
   - `F403` (from module import *): Ignored where necessary, for example, when importing all routes for simplicity in `__init__.py`.

+## Pendings and improvements
+I will add a User table and protect the endpoints using authentication with tokens and login endpoints.
+I’ve already implemented integration tests to ensure that the components work correctly together.
+While I still need to develop more unit tests in the future, I prioritized integration tests due to time constraints, as they provide broader coverage of the application.

+Additionally, it would be more efficient to define fixtures at the beginning of the test suite and reuse that data across tests, instead of creating new entities within each test.

+For security, I plan to follow the approach described in the official FastAPI documentation on OAuth2 with Password (and hashing), Bearer with JWT tokens.
+This includes hashed passwords, access tokens, and refresh tokens.
+As an improvement, adding a middleware to validate the user's identity on each request would be a good practice to strengthen security.